kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 ##### Alternative 1: don't change the pod phase

 We propose to not change the pod phase due to sidecar containers status.
-This simpliefies the code (no special behavior is needed besides the startup or shutdown sequences) and properly reflect the current documented phases.
+This simplifies the code (no special behaviour is needed besides the startup or shutdown sequences) and properly reflect the current documented phases.

 Documentation says that during pending phase, not all containers have been